 - Australian Research Council (ARC): AUD825,161.00

 - General Motors Australia and New Zealand Pty Ltd: AUD321,000.00

 - Autoliv Inc.: AUD96,548.00

-- Department of Infrastructure and Regional Development (Comm)
+- Department of Infrastructure, Transport, Regional Development and Communications (Australia)